-Practice shows for the large majority of situations that the most convenient alternative is a SaaS subscription, which offers the following advantages:
+Practice shows that for the large majority of situations, the most convenient alternative is a SaaS subscription, which offers the following advantages:

-- No extra time for installing, configuration, and upgrade;
+- No extra time for installing, configuration and upgrades

-But what should be the view of the user, whether we’re talking about a product designer, an industrial design specialist or a design services consultant?
-CAD designers are not interested in what form of licensing the solution has, unless they have to fight with incompatibility problems, documents transfer, or recognition.
+But what about the user’s perspective?
+Whether we’re talking about a product designer, an industrial design specialist, or a design services consultant, CAD designers are not interested in what form of licensing the solution has, unless they have to fight with incompatibility problems, documents transfer, or recognition.

-Before choosing, the CAD user should answer to a series of questions: Am I able to generate this type of project without this CAD solution?
+Before making their choice, the users should ask themselves a series of questions: Am I able to generate this type of project without this CAD solution?
 Do I understand all the required input data?
 Do I have enough experience to understand the final output of my design?

-Any CAD software helps to automate the design process with predefined criteria and rules to regulate output, but you need to fully understand those rules before you begin.
+Any CAD software can help to automate the design process with predefined criteria and rules to regulate output, but you need to fully understand those rules before you begin.

-Industry facts show that application platforms that integrate specialized software are more popular than stand-alone software.
-The latter is recommended only in particular situations with very specific design requirements, for certain design structures, or a particular design stage.
+Industry studies have shown that application platforms that integrate specialized software are more popular than standalone software.
+The latter is recommended only in particular situations with very specific design requirements, for certain design structures, or to facilitate a particular design stage.

-CAD tools developed in the cloud is usually preferred for the following reasons:
+CAD tools developed in the cloud are usually preferred for the following reasons:

-- The solution is easy to learn, being intuitive and normally including online tutorials and training resources;
+- The solution is easy to learn; it is intuitive and normally includes online tutorials and training resources.

-- The product designer has permanent access to the most actual version without updates or upgrades requirements;
+- The product designer has permanent access to the most current version without updates or upgrade requirements.

-- Online subscription offers the most effective ways of communication and collaboration with co-workers or partners, which can develop other components;
+- Online subscription offers the most effective ways of communication and collaboration with co-workers or partners who are developing other components.

 - The solution can easily retrieve any format of document design or extension.

 Moreover, depending on the project’s requirements, the designer can request services for simulation and product optimization.
-Many on-premises software vendors offer both CAD and CAE platforms but due to technical barriers, each software can only be used by very specialized engineers.
+Many on-premises software vendors offer both CAD and CAE software, but in most cases the simulation features are limited.